 Use credit cards to get Global Entry and TSA Pre Check for Free and speed up Airport Security.

-Essentially, any credit card that has an annual fee of over $95 a year will give you a $100 credit that can be used to get Global Entry or TSA Pre Check for free.
+Essentially, any travel credit card that has an annual fee of over $95 a year will give you a $100 credit that can be used to get Global Entry or TSA Pre Check for free.

 This $100 dollar credit is not every year, but rather every 4 years.